In the News

 Biden signed the bill into law last week as it was enacted as part of the National Defense Authorization Act.

 The Josie Heath Community Service Award is given to community members who exhibit a commitment to the service of others and the betterment of their communities.
 Congressman Joe Neguse’s office awarded Colorado’s 2nd Congressional District with the service awards Dec.
+15 in Boulder.
+This year, the award went to a Grand County resident.

 DENVER (KDVR) — Colorado State University in Fort Collins and the National Center for Atmospheric Research in Boulder were chosen as two of seven new projects across the U.S. that will help the National Atmospheric Agency improve its monitoring and modeling capabilities through precipitation data development and analysis.